codingyourlife/BraindumpSnippetManager/README.md

 BraindumpSnippetManager
 =======================

 Braindump Snippet Manager is a WPF application originally created by Nayden Gochev, who discontinued working on it.
-The application is perfect for developer coding presentations.
+The application is perfect for developer coding presentations and tutorials.
 I added some useful features and increased stability.
 Feel free to join and improve it :)

 Features:
 - Insert a code snippet from the clipboard into program